kgarrels/RS-EB500-Tools/eb500_log.md

     - Hint: "init device" will take vvveeerrryyy long.
     - lock-up still occurs
     - trying now: disable use of filter calibration data
+    - does the same thing: locks up occasionally